Du Collège station: Overview

 The station is a normal side platform station with an entrance at either end.
 The southern entrance is located in a bus loop.

 The station was designed by Gilles S. Bonnetto and Jacques Garand, and contains several artworks.
 The northern entrance contains four stained-glass windows, one by Lyse Charland Favretti on the theme of education and three by Pierre Osterrath on the borough of Saint-Laurent, its agricultural past, and its future.
 The southern entrance contains another stained-glass window by Favretti representing the borough's aeronautics industry, as well as an abstract relief in brick by Aurelio Sandonato.
 The station's best-known architectural feature, however, is an Ionic column in the northern mezzanine.

+In 2004, the station was briefly mentioned in the 8th track, "La Reine", of the band Les Cowboys Fringants' album La Grand-Messe.

 In May 2018, elevators were inaugurated at the station, making it fully accessible.

 Côte-Vertu metro station was closed for 12 weeks from May 29 to August 22, 2021, and Du Collège temporarily served as northwestern terminus of the Orange line.